 Monitoring and analyzing all of the customer retention metrics mentioned above will allow making better data-driven decisions and better understanding the buyer persona.

 In the extremely competitive landscape, where every customer matters, launching a good product or service is simply not enough to maintain a good customer retention rate.
 Here are a few crucial points, which businesses have to take into account when decreasing customer churn rate and increasing customer retention:

 - Price influences retention.
 When the business’s products or services prices are competitive, the customers are more likely to come back when they need it in the future.
 However, if your prices are higher than the company’s competitors, customers will unlikely contribute to another purchase.

 - Shipping rates are extremely important if the client is purchasing a physical product.
 It works wonders to offer the clients fast & free shipping.
 If the competitors provide the same products with lower shipping costs or delivery rates, the customers won’t be staying with your brand for the long run.

 - Customer service is vital for the business’s success.
-Providing 24/7 customer support, which is ready to answer existing and potential customers’ questions and solve all of the occurring problems, signifies that the brand cares about its customers.
+Providing 24/7 customer support via AI customer service or e.g. in the health sector, 24-hour fitness customer service, which is ready to answer existing and potential customers’ questions and solve all of the occurring problems, signifies that the brand cares about its customers.

 - Site performance might be easily ignored, but it’s making a significant impact in maintaining high customer retention.
 Suppose the customer’s journey to purchase is complicated.
 In that case, it’s hard to navigate through the website, the checkout process is confusing, or the site lacks speed.
 Customers will likely search for a business that operates with a clean and easy-to-understand website interface.